Computer-based therapy can successfully treat memory and attention problems in young cancer survivors.

 More than 80 percent of youngsters diagnosed with a malignancy are alive at least five years after their cancer was diagnosed, according to the National Cancer Institute.
 And thanks to advances in cancer treatment, many of these children are eventually declared cured.
 But that doesn’t mean they don’t have additional struggles to face.

-Cancer therapies, even when totally successful, can result in troublesome side effects, including problems with memory and attention that can impact learning and behavior even after treatment has ended.
+Cancer therapies, even when totally successful, can result in troublesome side effects, including problems with cognitive skills like memory and attention that can impact learning and behavior even after treatment has ended.

 However, researchers at St. Jude Children's Research Hospital found that something a lot of kids already love to do — play video games — could improve and even potentially normalize working memory and other cognitive skills of childhood cancer survivors.
 In fact, the investigators concluded intensive, computer-based cognitive training presented as a video game could revolutionize treatment for late effects of cancer treatment that impact thinking.